- Contact Information

-- Home renovation and repair activities that disturb lead-based paint can put children at great risk for exposure to hazardous lead dust if not done properly.
+- Home renovation and repair activities that disturb lead-based paint can put children at risk for exposure to hazardous lead dust if not done properly.

 Ways to Prevent Lead-Based Paint Exposure:

-- Determine the construction year the house or the dwelling where your child spends a large amount of time (e.g., grandparents or daycare).
+- Determine the construction year of the house or the dwelling where your child spends a large amount of time (e.g., grandparents or daycare).
 In housing built before 1978, assume that the paint has lead unless tests show otherwise.

 - Create barriers between living/play areas and lead sources.
 Parents should clean and isolate all sources of lead.
 They should close and lock doors to keep children away from chipping or peeling paint on walls.
-You can also apply temporary barriers such as contact paper or duct tape, to cover holes in walls or to block children's access to other sources of lead, such as a window sill.
+You can also apply temporary barriers such as contact paper or duct tape, to cover holes in walls or to block a child's access to other sources of lead, such as a window sill.

 - Children and pregnant women should not be present during renovations in housing built before 1978.
 They should not participate in activities that disturb old paint or in cleaning up paint debris after work is completed.

 - If you are considering renovation or repair work on your pre-1978 home, see the EPA's flyer Lead-Safe Guide to Renovate Right.
 En Español